-The observed SA binding by the SARS-CoV-2 spike could have profound consequences in the context of the human pandemic situation.
-Indeed, closely related species of β -coronaviruses, such as MERS-CoV and SARS-CoV, have developed different strategies to infect the host cells.
-SARS-CoV utilizes the ACE2 receptor with a high affinity, and binding ACE2 with its spike protein starts the chain of chemical reactions that leads to the insertion of the viral RNA.
-In a different fashion, the MERS coronavirus uses SA moieties on the cell membrane as the main attachment receptor, after which it searches for its main receptor, DPP4, on the membrane.
-Here, we show that SARS-CoV-2 has developed

-Figure 5.
-Two receptor binding strategy of SARS-CoV-2 is mediated by both the N-terminal and receptor-binding spike domain.
-Computations and experiments reveal that both the NTD and RBD can bind to SA groups at the cell membrane.
-Both binding events have a positive effect on subsequent ACE2 binding.
-After a 3D diffusion process in which the spike proteins can interact with the omnipresent SA moieties on cellular membranes, SA binding will reduce the dimensionality of the search for the ACE2 to a 2D-diffusion process.
-As the latter binding triggers virion internalization, 52 the two-receptor and two binding-domain strategy of SARS-CoV-2 strongly enhances its infection rate.
-Protein and virion renderings are reproduced from ref 57 under the CC-BY-4.0 license and the lipid rendering is created in UCSF Chimera.
-58 a different infection mechanism compared to these other coronaviruses (see Figure 5).
-On the one hand-as is the case for SARS-CoV infection-the SARS-CoV-2 virion internalizes after binding to the ACE2 receptor.
-On the other hand-as is the case for MERS-CoV-it also has an affinity for SA, which is used as a first anchor to engage the virus to the host cell.
-Two-dimensional diffusion on the cell membrane after SA binding strongly accelerates the search for SARS-CoV-2's internalization receptor, ACE2.
+The observed sialic-acid (SA) binding by the SARS-CoV-2 spike could have profound consequences in the context of the human pandemic situation.
+Indeed, closely-related species of $\beta$ -coronaviruses, such as MERS-CoV and SARS-CoV, have developed different strategies to infect the host cells.
+SARS-CoV utilizes the ACE2 angiotensin converting enzyme 2 (ACE2) receptor with a high affinity, and binding ACE2 with its spike protein starts the chain of chemical reactions that leads to the insertion of the viral RNA.
+In a different fashion, the MERS coronavirus uses sialic-acid moieties on the cell membrane as the main attachment receptor, after which it searches for its main receptor, dipeptidyl peptidase 4 (DPP4), on the membrane.
+Here, we show that SARS-CoV-2 has developed a different infection mechanism compared to these other coronaviruses (see Figure 5).
+On the one hand - as is the case for SARS-CoV infection - the SARS-CoV-2 virion internalizes after binding to the ACE2 receptor.
+On the other hand - as is the case for MERS-CoV - it also has an affinity for SA, which is used as a first anchor to engage the virus to the host cell.
+Two-dimensional diffusion on the cell membrane after SA binding strongly accelerates the search for SARS-COV-2's internalization receptor, ACE2.
 In light of these observations, we propose the possibility that SARS-CoV-2 uses a combined strategy.
-Such a double-receptor strategy, in which two spike domains are both able to bind the SA moieties on the cellular membrane in the initial step, could explain the very fast spread of this virus.
+Such a double-receptor strategy, in which two spike domains are both able to bind the sialic-acid moieties on the cellular membrane in the initial step, could explain the very fast spread of this virus.

-One of the main problems with regards to the spreading of this virus has been the very high number of asymptomatic patients that have spread the virus without being aware of carrying it.
-It is possible that this observation can be linked to the here-described SA binding (although our FCM experiments show very limited spike-cell binding in the absence of ACE2).
-But SA has been found to be omnipresent on the membranes of cells of the external respiratory airways.
-Therefore, possibly, the virus binds to these cells without going through the lung and bronchus, where the ACE2 receptor is expressed much more than in external respiratory airway cells.
+One of the main problems with regards to the spreading of this virus has been the very high number of asymptomatic patients that have spread the virus without being aware of having it.
+It is possible that this observation can be linked to the here-described SA binding.
+Indeed, SA has been found to be omnipresent on the membranes of cells of the external respiratory airways.
+So possibly, the virus binds to these cells without going through the lung and bronchus, where the ACE2 receptor is expressed much more than in external respiratory airway cells.
 Trapping the virus at the external respiratory cells could thus result in a lower infection probability, but a high virion concentration in the respiratory tract might increase the probability of spreading the virus.